 The Minnesota Health Department reported three more flu deaths in the last week, bringing the season’s total number of fatalities closer to 200.
 The latest figures show 197 deaths in Minnesota due to influenza.

 Minnesota is inching closer to 200 flu deaths this season.
 The state Department of Health says four more influenza-related deaths were confirmed last week.

 Hospitals are at capacity, others are keeping visitors out.
 This season will go down as a bad one for the flu in Minnesota, but for at least one family, it will always be the most heartbreaking.

 Minnesota health officials say that another two people have died of flu-related causes this season.
 Since last October, there have now been 190 flu-related deaths in the state.

 Health officials say two additional deaths have been attributed to the flu in Minnesota, but they say the outbreak is slowing.

 Since the flu season began twelve weeks ago, 184 people have died as a result of the virus, according to new numbers released this week by the Minnesota Department of Health.

-Nine more people have died from the flu, bringing the season’s total to 136 deaths, according to the Minnesota Department of Health.
+In the eleventh week of this year’s flu season, four more people have died of the virus, according to the Minnesota Department of Health.